bkpcoding/FastTD3/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![arXiv](https://img.shields.io/badge/arXiv-2505.22642-b31b1b.svg)](https://arxiv.org/abs/2505.22642)

+\[WARNING!\] Using a custom Gymnasium environment and mujoco playground (update and put them in a github repo) for restting the humanoid bench environmentsuse

 FastTD3 is a high-performance variant of the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm, optimized for complex humanoid control tasks.
 FastTD3 can solve various humanoid control tasks with dexterous hands from HumanoidBench in just a few hours of training.
 Furthermore, FastTD3 achieves similar or better wall-time-efficiency to PPO in high-dimensional control tasks from popular simulations such as IsaacLab and MuJoCo Playground.